miguelcobain/ember-yeti-table/README.md

 </YetiTable>
 ```

-You can still customize the generated rows using the following arguments on `<table.body/>`:

-- `@onRowClick` - adds a click action to each row, called with the clicked row's data as an argument
-- `@rowClass` - adds a class to each `tr` element

 You will probably need to make more customizations, and to do so you will need to use `<table.header>`
 and/or `<table.body>` in the block form.
 This form allows you to: